exercism/javascript/concepts/classes/about.md

 Before that, it was accessible via the key `__proto__` in many environments.

 Do not confuse the prototype of an object (`[[prototype]]`) with the `prototype` property of the constructor function.

+To summarize:

+- Constructors in JavaScript are regular functions.
+- Constructing a new instance creates an object with a relation to its constructor called its _prototype_.
+- Functions are objects (callable objects) and therefore they can have properties.
+- The constructor's (function) `prototype` property will become the instance's _prototype_.

 ### Instance Fields